NguyenPhuDuc307/add-identity/README.md

 # Part 11: Add Identity on ASP.NET Core

->This tutorial teaches the basics of building a controller-based web API that uses a database.
-Another approach to creating APIs in ASP.NET Core is to create minimal APIs.
+>Users can create an account with the login information stored in Identity or they can use an external login provider.
+Supported external login providers include Facebook, Google, Microsoft Account, and Twitter.
 For help in choosing between minimal APIs and controller-based APIs.
 For a tutorial on creating a minimal API, see [Tutorial: Create a minimal API with ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/tutorials/min-web-api).

 In this section: